schubergphilis/terraform-aws-mcaf-landing-zone/UPGRADING.md

 The following variables have been removed:
 * `aws_security_hub.auto_enable_new_accounts`.
 This variable is not configurable anymore using security hub central configuration.
+* `aws_security_hub.auto_enable_default_standards`.
+This variable is not configurable anymore using security hub central configuration.

 ### How to upgrade.